Token Budget Watchdog: Embedded-Systems Patterns for LLM Operations

 - Prompt — what you want the AI to produce

-The system then runs your prompt through a multi-model fallback chain (Nemotron 120B → Gemma 31B → Gemma 26B → MiniMax → Liquid → router).
+The system runs your prompt through a multi-model fallback chain (Nemotron 120B → Gemma 31B → Gemma 26B → MiniMax → Liquid → router).
 For each attempt:

 - Compute remaining budget (deadline minus elapsed time)